 The future of our society is in our classrooms today.
 Our primary pupils are members of a generation of 'digital natives', growing up in a virtual, media-saturated age.
-Information and Communication Technology (ICT) has had a profound impact on almost every facet of our lives in recent years.
+Information and communication technology (ICT) has had a profound impact on almost every facet of our lives in recent years.
 The purpose of primary education is to prepare our children for the world that they will inhabit as adults, and foster skills and dispositions that will help them to develop as well-rounded individuals.
 Therefore, for the children in our primary school classrooms, access to ICT is essential as the future of work becomes increasingly digitised.
-In this context, as education responds to the needs of a technologically advanced and ever-evolving world, digital literacy is becoming as fundamental as 'the three Rs of Reading, Writing and Arithmetic, mindful that technological skills will likely be prerequisites for employment opportunities and occupations that the majority of our pupils will meet in their working life.
+In this context, as education responds to the needs of a technologically advanced and ever-evolving world, digital literacy is becoming as fundamental as 'the three Rs' of reading, writing and arithmetic, mindful that technological skills will likely be prerequisites for employment opportunities and occupations that the majority of our pupils will meet in their working life.
 Against this backdrop, the OECD Future of Work initiative looks at how such advancements are affecting the nature of jobs in the future - and what this means for skills and social policy.
+The Skills Outlook publication suggests that "to thrive in a digital workplace, workers need a broad mix of skills - strong, cognitive and socioemotional skills as well as digital skills" (OECD, 2019, p.3).
 The future of work presents unparalleled opportunities, but there are also considerable challenges.

 Technology in education is a perpetually changing landscape and the rate of this change has accelerated to such an extent that we can sometimes feel overwhelmed.
 Often it seems that we have just mastered a new device or application, when a more up-to-date generic version with enhanced functionality emerges.
-This rapid pace of development in our society makes planning for future eventualities almost impossible, yet as educators we have a responsibility to remain flexible and open to new methodologies as we strive to equip our younger generation with required ICT skills, and, as illustrated during the Covid-19 closure, we must nurture resilience that will enable them to navigate challenges that they will encounter.
-INTO has long recognised the potential of ICT to enhance teaching and learning significantly when utilised in a pedagogically appropriate way, that facilitates pupils' co-constructing, applying and creating knowledge for themselves, both individually and collaboratively (INTO, 2014).
-ICT enables teachers to bring a lessons to life in new, dynamic ways, to motivate learners and to enhance the learning experience for children with special educational needs.
+This rapid pace of development in our society makes planning for future eventualities almost impossible, yet as educators we have a responsibility to remain flexible and open to new methodologies as we strive to equip our younger generation with required ICT skills and, as illustrated during the COVID-19 closure, we must nurture resilience that will enable them to navigate challenges that they will encounter.
+The INTO has long recognised the potential of ICT to enhance teaching and learning significantly when utilised in a pedagogically appropriate way, that facilitates pupils' co-constructing, applying and creating knowledge for themselves, both individually and collaboratively (INTO, 2014).
+ICT enables teachers to bring lessons to life in new, dynamic ways, to motivate learners and to enhance the learning experience for children with special educational needs.